2019 FAO League

 The 2019 FAO League was the tenth season of the FAO League, the top Odia professional football league, since its establishment in 2010.
 Sunrise Club were the defending champions whereas Bidanasi Club were relegated from the Diamond League last season and played in the Gold League in the 2019 edition.
 The FAO League is annually organised by the Football Association of Odisha (FAO), the official football governing body of Odisha, India.
 The regular season started on 24 July.
 Sunrise Club were the defending champions, ending up at the top with sixteen points having a positive goal difference of fifteen.
 Odisha Police ended their 2018 FAO League stage at the runners-up spot with sixteen points, having a positive goal difference of nine.

-Odisha Sports Hostel won their maiden title ending up at the top with sixteen points having a positive goal difference of seven.
-Rising Student's Club ended up as the runners up with fifteen points.
-In the Gold Division, Rovers Club topped the table with eleven points having a positive goal difference of nine.
+Odisha Sports Hostel won their maiden title, ending up at the top with sixteen points having a positive goal difference of seven.
+Rising Student's Club were the runners up with fifteen points.
+In the Gold Division, Rovers Club topped the table with eleven points, having a positive goal difference of nine.
 Rising Star Club ended their group stage campaign with eight points having a positive goal difference of one.
 In the Silver Division, SAI-STC and Club N Club qualified for the Silver Play-Off.
 However, Club N Club failed to put up a team for the play-off, hence SAI-STC were crowned as the champions of the Silver Division.